Upgrade Cash Rewards Card Review

 Why trust us?
 Investor.com has no financial relationship with any of the credit card providers whose products we analyze and review.
 Our opinions are based solely on data and our own extensive independent research — that means unbiased guidance for consumers.
 Rewards cards in our cashback credit card calculator are listed in descending order according to how much money they pay out annually based on the inputs.

-This is going to take a minute to explain: The Upgrade Cash Rewards card, issued by Sutton Bank and Visa, is a hybrid credit card/fixed-rate installment loan with a rewards hook that helps you pay off your balance faster.
+The Upgrade Cash Rewards card is a hybrid credit card/fixed-rate installment loan with a rewards hook (1.5% credited to your account as you pay down your balance).
 Instead of allowing you to carry a revolving balance on your card in perpetuity and requiring just a nominal minimum monthly payment, Upgrade turns what you owe into an installment loan.
-With that, you pay a set monthly payment at a fixed interest rate (ranging from a delightfully low 8.99% to a gut-punch high of 29.99%) that gets you to a $0 balance at the end of a 24-, 36- or 60-month term.
-The Upgrade Card also has an installment loan feature that allows you to tap into your line of credit — ranging from $500 to $25,000 — with an electronic transfer into your bank account.
-That loan, too, is subject to a fixed APR and equal monthly payments.
+With that, you pay a set monthly payment at a fixed interest rate that gets you to a $0 balance at the end of a 24-, 36- or 60-month term.

 The basics: Use the Upgrade Card at retail locations and online and earn unlimited 1.5% cash back on all purchases when you pay them back.
-Funds from your line of credit are also available to be sent to your bank account. $200 bonus when you open a Rewards Checking account and make three debit card transactions.
+Funds from your line of credit are also available to be sent to your bank account.
+Welcome offer: Get a $200 bonus when you also open a Rewards Checking account and make three qualifying debit card transactions within 60 days.

 Credit Card Calculator